abcnews/aunty/README.md

 "aunty": {...}
 ```

-Run tasks in your terminal from the root of your project:
+Run tasks from the root of your project:

 ```bash
 aunty {deploy|release|etc.}